 If you love all things Italian, the annual Italian festival will take place for three weeks from Aug.
 7 to 23, 2020.
 This year’s event will be taking place online, but there won’t be a shortage of things to look forward too, according to event organizers.
 Josie Verrillo, the Director General of Montreal’s Italian Week says virtual concerts, fashion shows, documentaries and comedy shows are being planned for the entire festival.

-Every Saturday morning during the festival, kids can enjoy listening to different Italian fables.
 The goal of the festival, says Verrillo, is to show what Italians have to offer.
 “Italian week is a cultural event that promotes our culture, our community, not only the Italian, but the Italian-Canadian community,” she says.
 “Whether it’s music, opera, fashion, gastronomy, these are some of the things the Italian community has contributed to the Canadian landscape and we want to let people enjoy it and to appreciate what our community is about.”